BruceOnyango/school-mgt/README.md

     ```
         git add .
         git commit -m "Description of the changes"
     ```

 4. **Push to your branch:**

     ```
         git push origin feature-or-bugfix-name
     ```

 5. **Create a Pull Request:**

-    ```
 Go to the original repository on GitHub and click on "New Pull Request" to submit your changes for review.
-    ```

 ### Contact

-    -For any questions or support, please contact brucejob1@gmail.com or create an issue in the repository.
+For any questions or support, please contact brucejob1@gmail.com or create an issue in the repository.